Java

 3.

-Select the Java > Installed JREs preference page to display the installed Java Runtime
+Java > Installed JREs preference page to display the installed Java Runtime

 Environments.
 Confirm that a JRE has been detected.
 By default, the JRE used to